digitalbricklayer/techteapotcom/src/content/posts/continuous-delivery-every-single-day.md

 If the nightly build is successful, TeamCity then kicks off a deployment to our dev server.

 Until fairly recently, automated deployment was quite a painful business in the .NET world.
-Microsoft <a href="http://www.iis.net/download/WebDeploy">have a solution for deploying ASP.Net websites</a> but we found it to be unsatisfactory for our requirements.
-We use <a href="http://octopusdeploy.com/">Octopus Deploy</a> for managing the deployment process.
+Microsoft [have a solution for deploying ASP.Net websites](http://www.iis.net/download/WebDeploy) but we found it to be unsatisfactory for our requirements.
+We use [Octopus Deploy](http://octopusdeploy.com/) for managing the deployment process.

 Octopus Deploy provides a nice web based console to help you visualize and manage the release process.
 We maintain a release pipeline of dev, stage and production but the specific workflow is quite flexible.
 The TeamCity nightly build process pushes the newly built software into the dev server.
 The developers are then able to test the software on dev and when we believe a feature is working we push it to the stage server.
 That's when the wider company can get involved in testing the feature.
 When satisfied that the feature is working on stage, we then push the release into production.